GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 -  You have a Cartesian grid but the units are not meters (e.g., they may perhaps be in km or miles).
-In this case you may append the file modifier **+u**\ *unit*, where *unit* is one of non-arc units listed in Table [tbl:distunits].
+In this case you may append the file modifier **+u**\ *unit*, where *unit* is one of non-arc units listed in Table :ref:`distunits <tbl-distunits>`.
 For example, reading in the grid (which has distance units of km) and converting them to meters is done by specifying the filename as *filename*\ **+u**\ k.
 On output, any derived grids will revert to their original units *unless* you specify another unit modifier to